nbarlowportfolio/CSharp-Analysis-With-LINQ-JSON/README.md

-As per pre-interview screening, I was asked to write a C# console application.
+As per pre-interview screening, I was asked to write a C# console application that answered questions about employee food preferences.

 The code demonstrates concepts such as **LINQ**, **MVC**, **OOP**, and **defensive programming**.